Advisement and expectations

 Student success

 Professional programs that train learners with specific skills and prepare them for successful entry into the workforce have high standards and expectations that lead to remarkably high graduate success rates.
-The Geisinger School of Medical Laboratory Science and the Geisinger Diagnostic Medicine Institute provide an excellent academic experience.
+Geisinger School of Medical Laboratory Science and the Geisinger Diagnostic Medicine Institute provide an excellent academic experience.
 We’re dedicated to helping you become the type of professional we want to work with and someone we can expect to become a leader in diagnostic medicine.
 We’re committed to success and patient safety.
 We treat every patient sample with care.
 We use frequent feedback to guide and equip you to perform testing safely and effectively.
-You will be able to join a clinical laboratory professional team and sit for a Medical Laboratory Scientist (MLS) certification exam upon completion of our certificate program.
+You'll be able to join a clinical laboratory professional team and sit for a medical laboratory scientist (MLS) certification exam upon completing our certificate program.

 Graduate competencies

-Graduates of the Geisinger School of Medical Laboratory Science are expected to:
+Graduates of Geisinger School of Medical Laboratory Science are expected to:

 - Possess the entry level skills necessary to perform clinical laboratory testing in the following broad areas: